Deck Your Dining Table With These Easy-to-Make Christmas Centerpieces

 Gingerbread House Christmas Centerpiece

-Gather pinecones and pine sprigs for a simple yet classic Christmas centerpiece.
-Artfully arrange your holiday pinecones in a hurricane vase, then place holiday foliage in clear glass ornaments and add them to the mix.
-Add tree branches for natural dimension and to draw guests' eyes through the entire Christmas table centerpiece.
+Gather season greenery and pomegranates for a simple yet classic Christmas centerpiece.
+Artfully arrange the greenery down the center of the table—we used cut pine, eucalyptus, and magnolia leaves.
+Add fresh pomegranates for natural dimension and to draw guests' eyes through the entire Christmas table centerpiece.

 Dishware Christmas Table Centerpiece